thesse1/webmethods-api-gateway-staging/README.md

 The https_proxy_host and https_proxy_port environment variables are optional.
 They must be provided only when a proxy server should be configured for the environment.

-These environment variables are used in the postman/collections/utilities Postman collections and in the "Export the Deployable" steps (bash scripts with curl command), and they must also be used in the API_Test.json Postman test collections in under postman/collections/api_tests.
+These environment variables are used in the postman/collections/utilities Postman collections and in the "Export the deployable" steps (bash scripts with curl command), and they must also be used in the API_Test.json Postman test collections in under postman/collections/api_tests.

 They are loaded automatically when the Postman collections are executed in the Azure DevOps pipelines, and they can (and should) also be used in the Postman REST client for local API testing and test developments.